theuntamed839/AtomDB/AtomDB/Docs/Compaction.md

 then optimize and make the code clean. benchmark and optimize. write improved unit test, integration test, crash test, performance test under different loads.

+LevelDB compaction:
+1. 4mb file is level0
+2. pick one file from level L and all overlapping files from level L+1.
+3. While Level 0 -> 1, we take all the overlapping files from 0 and 1 as well. since this is very special level.
+4. New create a new sst for every 2 mb file.
+5. we also switch to a new sst when we have grown enough to cover 10 level+2 files. (so that we wont pickup more files from l+2 for next compaction)
+6. we remember last key of level l so that next time we pick files from last key.

+We haven't done:
+deleting of old value and keeping the latest onces. also deleting.